Egyptians: Graeco-Roman period

 The Catachetical School of Alexandria was founded in the 3rd century by Pantaenus, becoming a major school of Christian learning as well as science, mathematics and the humanities.
 The Psalms and part of the New Testament were translated at the school from Greek to Egyptian, which had already begun to be written in Greek letters with the addition of a number of demotic characters.
 This stage of the Egyptian language would later come to be known as Coptic along with its alphabet.
 The third theologian to head the Catachetical School was a native Egyptian by the name of Origen.
 Origen was an outstanding theologian and one of the most influential Church Fathers.
 He traveled extensively to lecture in various churches around the world and has many important texts to his credit including the Hexapla, an exegesis of various translations of the Hebrew Bible.

 At the threshold of the Byzantine period, the New Testament had been entirely translated into Coptic.
 But while Christianity continued to thrive in Egypt, the old pagan beliefs which had survived the test of time were facing mounting pressure.
 The Byzantine period was particularly brutal in its zeal to erase any traces of ancient Egyptian religion.
 Under emperor Theodosius I, Christianity had already been proclaimed the religion of the Empire and all pagan cults were forbidden.
 When Egypt fell under the jurisdiction of Constantinople after the split of the Roman Empire, many ancient Egyptian temples were either destroyed or converted into monasteries.

-One of the defining moments in the history of the Church in Egypt is a controversy that ensued over the nature of Jesus Christ which culminated in the final split of the Coptic Church from both the Byzantine and Roman Catholic Churches.
+One of the defining moments in the history of the Church in Egypt is a controversy that ensued over the nature of Jesus, which culminated in the final split of the Coptic Church from both the Byzantine and Roman Catholic Churches.
 The Council of Chalcedon convened in AD 451, signaling the Byzantine Empire's determination to assert its hegemony over Egypt.
-When it declared that Jesus Christ was of two natures embodied in Christ's person, the Egyptian reaction was swift, rejecting the decrees of the Council as incompatible with the Miaphysite doctrine of Coptic Orthodoxy.
+When it declared that Jesus was of two natures embodied in his person, the Egyptian reaction was swift, rejecting the decrees of the council as incompatible with the Miaphysite doctrine of Coptic Orthodoxy.
 The Copts' upholding of the Miaphysite doctrine against the pro-Chalcedonian Greek Melkites had both theological and national implications.
 As Coptologist Jill Kamil notes, the position taken by the Egyptians "paved [the way] for the Coptic church to establish itself as a separate entity...No longer even spiritually linked with Constantinople, theologians began to write more in Coptic and less in Greek.
 Coptic art developed its own national character, and the Copts stood united against the imperial power."